Adamixa/Data_field_job_analysis/README.md

 # Data_field_job_analysis
 ## Overview
-In this project we used dataset from Kaggle called Jobs and Salaries in Data Fields.
-We used python and libraries for data cleaning, visualization and analysis in google Colab. we performed meaningful insights from the data.
-In addition, We created a simple dashboard Power BI to visualize the data to help us understand the data better.
+In this project we used dataset from Kaggle called Jobs and Salaries in the Data Field.
+We used python and libraries for data cleaning, visualization and analysis in google Colab and DataSpell. we extracted meaningful insights from the data.

  ## Tables of content
  DataSet, Power BI dashBoard, Google Colab